MDN7-tech/ansible-node-exporter/README.md

-Got it!
-Here's a more streamlined and focused version of the README without the Molecule testing section:

----

 # Node Exporter Ansible Role

 This repository provides an Ansible role for deploying and configuring **Node Exporter**, a monitoring agent for Prometheus.
 Node Exporter exposes machine-level metrics like CPU usage, memory usage, disk I/O, and network statistics, which Prometheus can scrape for monitoring purposes.